tonyg/marketplace/README.md

 installers for Racket can be downloaded [here](http://pre.racket-lang.org/installers/).

+Once you have Racket installed, run

+    raco pkg install --link `pwd`

-Once you have Racket installed, run `make link` (or the equivalent command from the makefile) from the root directory of the Git checkout to install the package in your Racket system.
+from the root directory of the Git checkout to install the package in your Racket system.
+(Alternatively, `make link` does the same thing.)
 This will make `#lang marketplace` available to programs.

+It will take several minutes to compile the code.
+On my Macbook Air, it takes around 10 minutes; on my ridiculously fast desktop machine, it still takes around 2 minutes.

 At this point, you may load and run any of the example `*.rkt` files in the